saptarshi059/SemEval2k19-Task4-UMD/README.md

 ### Update May 15 2019 ###

 **Main programs have been updated to work with Python 3**.
 Setup scripts have been removed and have been replaced with virtual environments.
 Please run the programs in *Logistic Regression* and *CNN* by using their respective virtual environments.
-Logistic Regression's virtual environment has already been setup with the required dependencies.
-CNN's environment requires an installation of dependencies (since my OS didn't allow me to install tensorflow!).
 In order to use the programs now, enter the following commands:

 - source /path/to/virtual/environment/bin/activate
-- pip install -r requirements.txt (only for CNN)
+- pip install -r requirements.txt
 - run programs as usual.

 Once you are done with the enironment, enter *deactivate* in the prompt to exit.